How to Forward OTP Verification Codes to Another Device

 How Does OTP Forwarding Work With PhoneLeash?

 PhoneLeash is an SMS forwarding app that has been on Android since 2011, with over 500,000 installs.
-It recently launched on iPhone as well.
 Here is how it handles OTP codes specifically:

 Automatic Detection of Verification Codes